1teaspoonall purpose seasoninglike Lawry's Seasoned Salt

 Toasted Bread Crumb Topping

-Place bread crumbs in a small non-stick skillet and place over MEDIUM LOW heat.
-Cook, shaking pan occasionally, until lightly browned and toasted, approximately 3 to 4 minutes.
+Place the bread crumbs in a small nonstick skillet and place over MEDIUM LOW heat.
+Cook, shaking the pan occasionally, until lightly browned and toasted, approximately 3 to 4 minutes.
 Watch closely to avoid burning.

 Remove the skillet from the heat and add the parsley.
 Toss to combine and then sprinkle the mixture over the mac and cheese before serving.